-Dr. Mawby’s contributions to the field of philanthropy are seemingly innumerable.
-He has been heavily involved in the vision and implementation of all of the primary infrastructure organizations in Michigan’s nonprofit sector.
+Mawby’s contributions to the field of philanthropy are seemingly innumerable.
+Mawby was heavily involved in the vision and implementation of all of the primary infrastructure organizations in Michigan’s nonprofit sector.
 He strongly supported the growth of community philanthropy both within Michigan and nationwide.
-He has been involved in building philanthropy internationally, propelled education on the sector through Learning to Give and the Johnson Center for Philanthropy, and has carefully mentored and empowered many of today’s nonprofit leaders.
+He was involved in building philanthropy internationally, propelled education on the sector through Learning to Give and the Johnson Center for Philanthropy at Grand Valley State University (GVSU), and carefully mentored and empowered many of today’s nonprofit leaders.
 His influences exceed even this broad list.
 However, the focus of Our State of Generosity is on Michigan’s infrastructure organizations and nonprofit sector, and so the following section will highlight this focus.
-We encourage readers who may be interested in a more comprehensive overview of Dr. Mawby’s career to visit the Johnson Center for Philanthropy’s archival website where you can view his interview for the Michigan Philanthropy Oral History Project, another interview alongside Ms. Kari Pardoe regarding his commitment to youth empowerment, and have the opportunity to examine a number of Dr. Mawby’s personal documents from his career (including numerous speeches and field notes).
-Additionally, Learning to Give’s briefing paper on Dr. Mawby (co-authored by Dr. Kathy Agard, primary author of Our State of Generosity) is highly informational and has been an influential source in creating this profile.
+We encourage readers who may be interested in a more comprehensive overview of Mawby’s career to access the Russell Mawby papers housed at the GVSU Special Collections and University Archives; view his interview in the Michigan Philanthropy Oral History Project, and an interview alongside Kari Pardoe regarding his commitment to youth empowerment; examine a number of Mawby’s personal documents from his career in the digital collection (including numerous speeches and field notes); and visit Wikipedia.
+Learning to Give’s briefing paper on Dr. Mawby (co-authored by Kathy Agard, primary author of Our State of Generosity) is highly informational and has been an influential source in creating this profile.

 Council of Michigan Foundations

-Shortly before Dr. Mawby assumed the role of president and CEO of the Kellogg Foundation, the Tax Reform Act of 1969 was passed.
-This reform implemented a number of changes that affected the nonprofit sector and private foundations in particular, and so Dr. Mawby and other large Michigan foundation leaders felt that it would be beneficial to discuss the impact of the new legislation.
-It was realized that foundations could benefit from educating themselves about the work of the other grantmaking organizations in Michigan and developing strategic collaborations.
+Shortly before Mawby assumed the role of president and CEO of the Kellogg Foundation, the Tax Reform Act of 1969 passed.
+This reform implemented a number of changes that affected the nonprofit sector and private foundations in particular, and so Mawby and other large Michigan foundation leaders felt that it would be beneficial to discuss the impact of the new legislation.
+They realized that foundations could benefit from educating themselves about the work of the other grantmaking organizations in Michigan and developing strategic collaborations.
 Thus, out of this meeting, the Conference of Michigan Foundations was created.
 It later became an organization named the Council of Michigan Foundations (CMF) in 1972.
-Dr. Mawby served as a founding member of CMF, acted as chairman of the CMF’s first advisory committee, has been named chairman emeritus, and continues to serve the board as an ex-officio board and advisory cabinet member today.
+Mawby served as a founding member of CMF, acted as chairman of the CMF’s first advisory committee, was named chairman emeritus, and served the board as an ex-officio board and advisory cabinet member until his passing in 2017.

 “CMF has the continuing challenge of trustee recruitment and training, engagement of different populations that are [not] traditionally involved as they ought to be, providing opportunities for youth.
 All of those things are still on the agenda, but some of the public policy issues at this point, it seems to me, are the particularly troublesome ones.
 And Michigan will suffer the consequences or the benefits of national decisions in addition to decisions at the state level.
 We were the first state to have a tax credit for [contributions to] community foundations.
 Others have followed our example and now we don’t have it anymore.
 So those are the challenges.”